Ethical trading: hero image: citrus factory

 • Partnership – Working together to find long-term solutions

-To recognise supplier best practice, in 2021 we launched our Treating People Fairly Awards and published supplier case studies to showcase excellence in human rights practice.
+To recognise supplier best practice, we host our Treating People Fairly Awards and publish supplier case studies to showcase excellence in human rights practice.
 The case studies encourage suppliers to learn from each other and inspire new ways of mitigating future threats to labour rights and worker welfare.

 Our Ethical Trading programme